venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 The project adheres to modern Python packaging standards using `pyproject.toml`.

 ### 8.1.
-The Role of `MANIFEST.in`
+Packaging of Non-Python Data
-To ensure absolute build and installation reliability for non-Python data files (e.g., personas, schemas), this project employs a `MANIFEST.in` file.
-This is a **deliberate engineering choice** to favor the explicit, deterministic control that `MANIFEST.in` provides, especially for editable installs with a `src` layout.
+To ensure absolute build and installation reliability for non-Python data files (e.g., personas, schemas), this project uses the `[tool.setuptools.package-data]` directive within `pyproject.toml`.
+This is a deliberate engineering choice to use modern, standardized packaging practices for explicit and deterministic control over packaged data.

-**Canonical Rule:** Any new non-Python data files that must be accessible by the installed package **MUST** be added to the `MANIFEST.in` file to guarantee their inclusion.
+**Canonical Rule:** Any new non-Python data files that must be accessible by the installed package **MUST** be added to the `[tool.setuptools.package-data]` configuration in `pyproject.toml` to guarantee their inclusion.